WritingMar 20, 2026

 That is why this case mattered.

-2. Why “Where can we use AI?” was too early a question
+2. “Where can we use AI?” was one layer too early

 One thing this case clarified for me is that many AI initiatives begin one layer too late.